Battle of Prenzlau: Retreat east of the Elbe

 Leaving Marshal Michel Ney's VI Corps to begin the Siege of Magdeburg, Napoleon ordered his right wing to head for Berlin.
 The French emperor found time to pay a reverent visit to the tomb of Frederick the Great at Potsdam.
 In spite of his respect for the Prussian king, Napoleon stole Frederick's sword and other trophies.

-The French right wing consisted of Davout's corps, Lannes' corps, Marshal Pierre Augereau's VII Corps, and Murat's 1st Cuirassier Division under General of Division Etienne Marie Antoine Champion de Nansouty, 2nd Cuirassier Division led by General of Division Jean-Joseph Ange d'Hautpoul, and 3rd Dragoon Division under General of Division Marc Antoine de Beaumont.
+In this period of the campaign, the French right wing consisted of Davout's corps, Lannes' corps, Marshal Pierre Augereau's VII Corps, and the majority of Murat's Reserve Cavalry, consisting of the 1st Cuirassier Division under General of Division Etienne Marie Antoine Champion de Nansouty, the 2nd Cuirassier Division led by General of Division Jean-Joseph Ange d'Hautpoul, and the 3rd Dragoon Division under General of Division Marc Antoine de Beaumont.
 General of Division Emmanuel Grouchy's 2nd Dragoon Division trailed behind.

-Bernadotte, Soult, and Sahuc's 4th Dragoon Division formed the left wing.
-Louis Klein's 1st Dragoon Division was split between assisting Ney and patrolling the line of communications.
+Bernadotte and Soult's corps, with Sahuc's 4th Dragoon Division now assigned, formed the French left wing.

+Louis Klein's 1st Dragoon Division was split between assisting Ney and patrolling the French line of communications.
 Smith supplied the cavalry division numbers.

 Under orders from King Frederick William III of Prussia to march for the Oder, Hohenlohe's corps set out from Magdeburg on the morning of 21 October.
-He reinforced the garrison with 9,000 men, but in the confusion other units and 39 field guns stayed in the fortress so that 25,000 troops were left behind.
+He planned to reinforced the garrison at Magdeburg with 9,000 men, but in the confusion other units and 39 field guns stayed in the fortress, so that 25,000 troops in all were left behind.
 That evening, Hohenlohe reached Burg bei Magdeburg where he gathered up Kalckreuth's column.
-His main body arrived at Genthin on the evening of the 22nd and Rathenow at nightfall on the 23rd.
+His main body arrived at Genthin, now east of the Elbe, on the evening of the 22nd, then pushed north to Rathenow by nightfall on the 23rd.
 In order to feed his troops better, he split his command up into several columns.

-On the 24th, Blücher crossed the Elbe at Sandau, while Saxe-Weimar crossed there after deceiving Soult into believing he was heading for Magdeburg.
+On the 24th, Blücher crossed the Elbe at Sandau, some 50km north-west of Rathenow, while Saxe-Weimar crossed there after deceiving Soult into believing he was heading for Magdeburg.
 During the operation, Oberst Ludwig Yorck von Wartenburg fought a successful rear guard action at Altenzaun on the 26th.
-Once the column was safely on the east bank of the Elbe, Saxe-Weimar was relieved by Winning in command.
-Hohenlohe reached Neustadt an der Dosse on the 24th.
+Once the column was safely on the east bank of the Elbe, Saxe-Weimar was relieved of his command by Winning.

+Hohenlohe had pushed further north, reaching Neustadt an der Dosse on the 24th, 15km east of Sandau.
 He sent out General-Major Christian Ludwig Schimmelpfennig toward Fehrbellin, between Neustadt and Oranienburg, and site of a 1675 battle.
 Schimmelpfennig's task was to cover his right flank and keep the French from interfering with the main body's march to Szczecin (Stettin) on the Oder.
 Hohenlohe gave Blücher command of his rear guard.